 Understanding the different types of mobile applications

 - IOS/ANDROID Applications: Native apps are only available for iOS or Android.
 An iOS app is packaged as an IPA binary file, which may subsequently be tested using various frameworks.
-And an Android programme is packaged as an APK file, which can eventually be tested.
+And an Android programmed is packaged as an APK file, which can eventually be tested.

 - Hybrid applications: A hybrid application has access to all of the operating system’s features.
 Various test frameworks also support these.